 1. Garmin Forerunner 55

 Track your running stats with this durable, multi-faceted watch.
-It can count your steps, calories, travel distance and more.
+It can count your steps, calories, running distance, and more.
 There’s even an inactivity indicator that alerts you if you’ve been sedentary for too long.

 GPS technology provides accurate tracking anywhere in the world.
 Satellites track your distance, speed, and location with unparalleled precision.
 The GPS signal can track through trees and a variety of other types of cover (although it does have some difficulty with concrete).

 You can stay connected with other runners by sharing your activity and progress on social media.
 The watch pairs to a variety of smart devices, and connects to popular fitness apps such as Garmin Connect and Strava.

-A rechargeable battery provides 10 hours of life in training mode.
-When in activity tracking mode, the watch can go 10 weeks until needing a recharge.
+A rechargeable battery provides 20 hours of life in training mode.
+When in activity tracking mode, the watch can go for 2 weeks until needing a recharge.

-While the Forerunner 25 is among the most popular models, Garmin makes a wide variety of running watches with a wide range of features.
-This particular unit is lightweight, thin and durable, a nice balance of features, performance, and price.
+While the Forerunner 55 is among the most popular models, Garmin makes a wide variety of running watches with a wide range of features.
+This particular unit is lightweight, thin, and durable, a nice balance of features, performance, and price.

 - An easy way to track your running stats